VNOI-Admin/docs/docs/judge/judge_configuration.md

 # Judge Configuration

-The DMOJ judge is configured with a YAML file, which contains the runtimes, problems folders, and other information.
+The VNOJ judge is configured with a YAML file, which contains the runtimes, problems folders, and other information.

 A sample configuration file is available [here](https://github.com/VNOI-Admin/docs/blob/master/sample_files/judge_conf.yml).